-Human Health and Nutrition
+Human Nutrition and Health

 Research into the human health impact of dairy product consumption is occurring in many institutions nationally and globally, and the nutrition related challenges and opportunities in California are generally similar to those in other developed countries.
 CDRF recognizes nutrition as a fast evolving science and acts as a conduit for leading health- and nutrition-related research for the California dairy industry, collaborating with other state organizations working in this area, such as the Dairy Council of California.
 The organization will interact with state, national and international nutrition research bodies, monitor published scientific findings and communicate key outcomes for use.